Quasiconformal maps, analytic capacity, and non linear potentials: Introduction

 The analytic capacity of a compact set $E\subset \C$ is defined by

 where the supremum is taken over all bounded analytic functions $f:\C\setminus E\to \C$ with $\|f\|_\infty\leq 1$, and

-This set function was introduced by Ahlfors in order to study the Painlevé problem for bounded analytic functions.
+This set function was introduced by Ahlfors in order to study the Painlev\'{e} problem for bounded analytic functions.
 He showed that $E$ is removable for these functions if and only if $\gamma(E)=0$.
 By the relationship between $1$-removable and $K$-removable sets explained above, it turns out that $E$ is $K$-removable if and only if $\gamma(\phi(E))=0$ for all planar $K$-quasiconformal maps.

-An old theorem of Painlevé shows that $\gamma (E) \lesssim \H^1 (E)$ for any compact set $E$, where $\H^1 (E)$ denotes the one-dimensional Hausdorff measure (length) of $E$.
+An old theorem of Painlev\'{e} shows that $\gamma (E) \lesssim \H^1 (E)$ for any compact set $E$, where $\H^1 (E)$ denotes the one-dimensional Hausdorff measure (length) of $E$.
 This result gives the sharp condition in terms of Hausdorff measures for removability for bounded analytic functions, since sets of zero length are removable, but there are sets of positive length which are not removable (e.g. a line segment.)

-By Painlevé's theorem, if $\gamma(\phi(E))>0$, then $\phi(E)$ has positive length, and so it has Hausdorff dimension at least $1$.
+By Painlev\'{e}'s theorem, if $\gamma(\phi(E))>0$, then $\phi(E)$ has positive length, and so it has Hausdorff dimension at least $1$.
 By the celebrated theorem of Astala on the distortion of area \cite{astalaareadistortion}, this forces the Hausdorff dimension of $E$ to be at least $2/(K+1)$.
-Quite recently, in \cite{ACMOU} it was shown that, in fact, the $\frac{2}{K+1}$-Hausdorff measure $\H^{\frac2{K+1}}(E)$ must be positive and, moreover, non $\sigma$-finite.
-To get this result, the authors proved, on the one hand, that if $\H^1(\phi(E))$ is non $\sigma$-finite, then $\H^{\frac2{K+1}}(E)$ is also non $\sigma$-finite (see \cite{Lacey-Sawyer-Uriarte} for related recent results).
+Quite recently, in \cite{ACMOU} it was shown that, in fact, the $\frac{2}{K+1}$-Hausdorff measure $\H^{\frac2{K+1}}(E)$ must be positive and, moreover, non $\sigma$-finite, or, equivalently, if $\H^{\frac2{K+1}}(E)$ is $\sigma$-finite, then $E$ is $K$-removable.
+To get this result, the authors proved, on the one hand, that if $\H^1(\phi(E))$ is non $\sigma$-finite, then $\H^{\frac2{K+1}}(E)$ is also non $\sigma$-finite, equivalently, if $\H^{\frac2{K+1}}(E)$ is $\sigma$-finite, then $\H^1(\phi(E))$ is $\sigma$-finite (see \cite{Lacey-Sawyer-Uriarte} for related recent results).
 On the other hand, if $\H^1(\phi(E))$ is $\sigma$-finite and $\gamma(\phi(E))>0$, from David's solution of Vitushkin's conjecture \cite{davidunrectifiable1setszeroanalyticcapacity} and the countable semiadditivity of analytic capacity \cite{tolsasemiadditivityanalyticcapacity}, it turns out that $\phi(E)$ contains some rectifiable subset of positive length.
 Using improved distortion estimates for the dimension of rectifiable sets, the authors showed that in this case the Hausdorff dimension of $E$ must be strictly larger that $2/(K+1)$, and so $\H^{\frac2{K+1}}(E)$ is also non $\sigma$-finite in this case.

 Moreover, in \cite{ACMOU} it was also shown (see Theorem \ref{NonRemovabilityBoundedKQRACMOUT} below) that for any measure function $h(t)=t^\frac{2}{K+1}\,\varepsilon(t)$ such that

 there is a compact set $E\, $ which is not $K$-removable and such that $0<\H^h(E)<\infty$.
 In particular, whenever $\varepsilon(t)$ is chosen so that in addition for every $\alpha >0$ we have $t^\alpha/\varepsilon(t) \to 0$ as $t \to 0$, then there is a non-$K$-removable set $E$ with $\dim(E)=\frac{2}{K+1}$.
 Note that there is a small ``gap" between the sufficient condition for the gauge function $h$ for the existence of non-$K$-removable sets just mentioned, and the sufficient condition for $K$-removability of sets also from \cite{ACMOU} mentioned before (namely that $\H^{\frac{2}{K+1}} (E)$ be $\sigma$-finite, see Theorem \ref{RemovabilityBoundedKQRACMOUT} below.)